aelshehawy/Introduction-to-Computational-Text-Analysis/README.md

 # Text as Data: Computational Text Analysis
-This is a course offered in Trinity Term 2021 at Department of Politics and International Relations, University of Oxford Course Convener: Ashrakat Elshehawy
+This is a course offered in Trinity Term 2021 at Department of Politics and International Relations, University of Oxford <br>
+Course Convener: Ashrakat Elshehawy

 We will be using Python as a programming language during this course.